rickyzhangca/temp-gatsby-portfolio/README.md

 Uploaded for demonstration purpose.
+The live site is at rickyzhang.me.
+Please ignore this repo.

-To build the projectm use `npm install` and then `npm start`.
+To build the project, use `npm install` and then `npm start`.